scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Conclusion
 ----------

-This paper presents the Pythran compiler, a translator and optimizer from Python to C++.
-Unlike existing static compilers for Python, this compiler leverages on several function-level or module-level analysis to provide several generic or Python-centric code optimizations.
-Additionally, it uses a C++ library that makes heavy use of template programming to provide an efficient API similar to a subset of Python standard library.
-This library takes advantage of modern hardware capabilities —vector instruction unit and multi-cores— in its implementation of part of the `numpy` package.
+This paper presents the Pythran compiler, a translator, and an optimizer, that converts Python to C++.
+Unlike existing static compilers for Python, Pythran leverages several function-level or module-level analyses to provide several generic or Python-centric code optimizations.
+Additionally, it uses a C++ library that makes heavy usage of template programming to provide an efficient API similar to a subset of Python standard library.
+This library takes advantage of modern hardware capabilities —vector instruction units and multi-cores— in its implementation of parts of the `numpy` package.

-The paper gives an overview of the compilation flow, the analysis involved and the optimization used.
-It also compares the performance of compiled python module against CPython and other optimizers: ShedSkin, PyPy and numexpr.
+This paper gives an overview of the compilation flow, the analyses involved and the optimizations used.
+It also compares the performance of compiled Pythran modules against CPython and other optimizers: ShedSkin, PyPy and numexpr.

-To conclude, limiting Python to a statically typed subset does not hinders the expressivity when it comes to scientific or mathematic computations, but makes it possible to use a wide variety of classical optimizations to have Python match the performance of statically compiled language.
-Moreover, one can use high level informations to generate efficient code that would proved to be difficult to write to the average programmer.
+To conclude, limiting Python to a statically typed subset does not hinders the expressivity when it comes to scientific or mathematic computations, but makes it possible to use a wide variety of classical optimizations to have Python matches the performance of statically compiled language.
+Moreover, one can use high level informations to generate efficient code that would be difficult to write for the average programmer.

 Acknowledgments
 ---------------

-This project has been partially founded by the CARP Project [*]_ and the Silkan Company [*]_.
+This project has been partially funded by the CARP Project [*]_ and the SILKAN Company [*]_.

 .. [*] http://carp.doc.ic.ac.uk/external/
 .. [*] http://www.silkan.com/